 The NCERT Solutions for Class 6 Maths Chapter 1 Knowing Our Numbers Exercise 1.2 covers the concept of large numbers in practice.
 Centimetre (cm) is considered to be a unit of length, hence using the same to measure the lengths of various objects.
 On the other hand, to measure the length or width of smaller objects, we use millimetre.
-This portion of the chapter ponders more over the concepts mentioned above.
+This portion of the chapter pertains to the concepts mentioned above.
 NCERT Solutions has thus made use of essential conversions and formulas from the chapter, explained in simple ways, to match the understanding level of students.
-With these solutions, the experts at BYJU’S believe to provide enough support for the students by helping them solve the problems from these portions quickly and easily.
+With these solutions, the experts at BYJU’S provide enough support to the students by helping them solve the problems from these portions quickly and easily.

 Access NCERT Solutions for Class 6 Chapter 1: Knowing Our Numbers Exercise 1.2

 1. A book exhibition was held for four days in a school.
 The number of tickets sold at the counter on the first, second, third and final day was respectively 1094, 1812, 2050 and 2751.
 Find the total number of tickets sold on all the four days.

 Number of tickets sold on 1st day = 1094